edvarken/chisel-activation-functions/README.md

 Use `sbt "testOnly GroupNorm.rangeGNTest"` to run the test for the range GroupNorm.

 ## Generate SystemVerilog RTL files
 Use `sbt run` to generate systemverilog files (files ending on .sv).
-Terminal will ask you what file is toplevel.
+Terminal will ask what file is toplevel (if multiple files have the ChiselStage.emitSystemVerilogFile uncommented).
 Generated files are saved into `generated/`

 ### Acknowledgements
 Credits to https://github.com/zhemao/chisel-float/ for the floating point multiplier and adder.
 See LICENSE